zyqxd/trade-logger/README.md

 5. [x] Don't count cancelled logs for amount
 6. [ ] undefined method `destroy!` when removing destroy action.
 Check UseForm#destroy
 7. [ ] Allow forms to render errors on validation instead of throwing
+8. [ ] Use arel instead of raw query for BI dashboard

 tags
 - should paper & stopped flags be tags?